At a Glance

 Some tips for your application 🫡

 Understand the Role: Read the job description thoroughly to grasp the responsibilities and requirements of the Property Manager position.
-Highlight key skills and experiences that align with the role.
+Tailor your application to highlight relevant experience in block, estate, and leasehold management.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for property management.
-Mention specific examples of how your expertise can benefit the company and its unique developments.
+Craft a Compelling Cover Letter: Write a personalised cover letter that showcases your passion for property management.
+Address how your skills can contribute to the unique developments mentioned in the job description.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
-A polished application reflects professionalism and attention to detail.
+A polished application reflects your attention to detail, which is crucial in property management.

 How to prepare for a job interview at Great Places Housing Association